EF Ultimate Break // Bali Tropical Escape: Packing + Free Time Guide

 Q: Did you have any issues being plus size for the Bali swings?

 A: At the place I noted we went to; no. I have to say that I was very nervous.
-To get on, you literally stand on a plastic chair while the (skinny) workers attach your harness to the swing.
+To get on, you literally stand on a plastic chair while the (fairly small built) workers attach your harness to the swing.
 At one point (I'm now realizing that this is definitely just because I'm short also), they have you sit on the swing while they hold it... and you... in the air...
 The swing itself was fine but getting on was terrifying!
 I will also note that the harness fit without issues at roughly size 18-20.

 Q: So, what's the deal with the canyon tubing?